 That’s just the difference between rotating short passwords vs having one good passphrase: the first may be convenient and easy to carry around, and easily replaceable if lost, while the latter might be difficult to wield at first, but once you get used to it, makes an unbreakable defense.

-in order to favor other kinds of authentication.
+claim in order to favor other kinds of authentication.
+A long password

 In order to avoid these situations, some organizations choose to implement password policies that require users to include special symbols or to change passwords frequently.
 But that is not without its problems, either : users tend to circumvent these impositions in different ways, such as: